-If the main unit is docked, you can only use the Network (Ethernet) port on the optional port replicator.
+When the computer is attached to the optional port replicator, you can only use the Network (Ethernet) port on the port replicator.

-Telephone lines cannot be connected to the Network (LAN) connector on your computer.
+- Telephone lines cannot be connected to the Network (LAN) connector on your computer.

-If the Network (LAN) connector is connected to the telephone lines mentioned below, high electric current to the connector may cause damage, overheating or fire.

-- Home (intercom speakerphone) or business-use telephone lines (multi-line business telephone)

-- Public telephone subscriber line

-- PBX (private branch exchange)
+If the Network (LAN) connector is connected to the telephone lines mentioned below, high electric current to the connector may cause damage, overheating or fire. - Home (intercom speakerphone) or business-use telephone lines (multi-line business telephone) - Public telephone subscriber line - PBX (private branch exchange)

-!
 Do not plug a telephone cable into the network port.